 Writers gather on the shores of beautiful Lake Bemidji in Northern Minnesota for a week of enlivening literary activity at the Minnesota Northwoods Writers Conference.
 Each morning, participants gather their thoughts, notebooks, and writing utensils and head off to their workshops where their teacher and fellow participants provide constructive feedback and encouragement.
 Conference faculty are chosen for their writing accomplishments and their success in teaching.

 Here’s a video clip of the Minnesota Northwoods Writers Conference from LakelandPTV’s Common Ground.

 Afternoons can be spent attending a literary event, writing, visiting with new friends, exploring downtown Bemidji, hiking on nature trails, renting a kayak, canoe, or sailboat, or visiting the Bemidji State University Recreation Center.

 Each evening, at the Reading Series, a conference faculty reads from his or her work and shares insights on writing.
 Participants often gather informally, on their own, for readings and workshops, late into the evening.

-This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund; and by a grant from the National Endowment for the Arts.
+This activity is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board and the Region 2 Arts Council, thanks to a legislative appropriation from the Arts & Cultural Heritage Fund.